 Mechanic and Repair Technologies

-Do you have a passion for cars?
-Are you an excellent problem solver?
-If so, a career in mechanic and repair technologies may be right for you.
-Workers in this field are instrumental in keeping companies and public citizens moving.
+Mechanic and repair technologies workers are instrumental in keeping companies and public citizens moving.
 Read on to learn how to jump-start your career.

 Inside Mechanic and Repair Technologies

 Automotive mechanics and repair workers maintain and repair vehicles that run on fuel.
 There are a variety of options available to those interested in getting an education in mechanic and repair technologies.
 On-the-job training is common, but according to the U.S. Bureau of Labor Statistics (BLS), employers prefer to hire workers who have completed formal training programs (www.bls.gov).

 If you are knowledgeable about automobiles and have excellent analytical abilities, a career in automobile mechanics and repair may be right for you.
 To get more information on this field, explore the following resources from Education-Portal.com.

 While a degree may not be required for employment, more and more employers prefer aspiring mechanics to have some formal training.
 Take a look at these articles to learn more about what formal education programs entail in this field.